contributte/apitte/.docs/errors.md

 Error handler is responsible for catching all errors and transforming them into response (if none of [exception decorators](decorators.md#exception-decorators) was able to do it)

-> Known limitation:
-> Handler is currently contained in [WrappedDispatcher](dispatcher.md#wrappeddispatcher) so any errors thrown in [middlewares](https://github.com/apitte/middlewares) could not by handled by it.

 ### SimpleErrorHandler

 Default error handler